sasobhabha/iCode/README.md

 </p>

 ## What is it?
-Nyxian is an iOS app that empowers developers with a full toolchain they can use while even being offline for iOS development on iPhone.
+iCode is an iOS app that empowers developers with a full toolchain they can use while even being offline for iOS development on iPhone.
 It supports Swift, C, Objective-C, C++ and Objective-C++.
 It’s a powerful IDE that made the impossible possible, a fully on-device iOS IDE that doesn’t even need a cloud and can even be used with airplane mode enabled after it downloaded the SDK and resources from our server.
 It supports officially iOS 18.4 all the way up to the latest iOS version (iOS/iPadOS 27 Beta 4 tested).
 You can compile and run iOS apps on the go with ease, using the entire iOS 26.5 SDK.

 ## Installation
-To start using Nyxian view the [Installation Guide](https://emexlabs.org/Nyxian/docs/installation/).
+To start using iCode view the [Installation Guide](https://emexlabs.org/Nyxian/docs/installation/).

 ## Vibecoding (AI assistant)
 This fork adds **Vibe**: a built-in AI pair-programmer that chats with you and edits your app project live on-device.